JohnMarohn/UniDyn/README.rst

     UniDyn--Demo-01.nb    loads NCAlgebra and UniDyn; runs the unit tests

     UniDyn--Demo-02.nb    Spin magnetization evolving under off-resonance,
                           variable-phase rf irradiation.
-Use Evolver to calculate the magnetization analytically, then make a vector plot of the magnetization under various resonance offsets and rf phases.
+Use Evolver to
+                          calculate the magnetization analytically, then make a vector plot of the magnetization under various resonance offsets and rf phases.

-    UniDyn--Demo-03.nb    Demonstrates how to take the digital Fourier transform of one- dimensional and two-dimensional data.
-Examples illustrate
+    UniDyn--Demo-03.nb    Demonstrates how to take the digital Fourier transform of one-dimensional and two-dimensional
-                           the FT data-ordering problem, aliasing, apodization, and zero filling with one-dimensional data and the phase-twist lineshape observed when Fourier transforming two-dimensional data sets.
+                          data.
+Examples illustrate the FT data-ordering
+                          problem, aliasing, apodization, and zero filling with one-dimensional data and the phase-twist lineshape
+                          observed when Fourier transforming two-dimensional
+                          data sets.

     UniDyn--Demo-04.nb    Calculates the signal analytically for two weakly coupled spins, calculates a numerical signal, and Fourier transforms the numerical signal to reveal the *spectrum* of the two coupled spins.

-    UniDyn--Demo-05.nb    Calculates the signal analytically and numerically for two weakly coupled spins in the following experiments: INEPT polarization transfer, heteronuclear COSY, and homonuclear
+    UniDyn--Demo-05.nb    Calculates the signal analytically and numerically for two weakly coupled spins in the following magnetic resonance experiments: INEPT polarization
-                           COSY.
+                          transfer, heteronuclear COSY, and homonuclear COSY.

     UniDyn--Demo-Scratch.nb    Operator playground

 Documentation ::

     UniDyn-doc.pdf        Documentation.
-Most of the documentation is contained
-                           *inline*, in comments in the source code -- literate programming!
+Most of the documentation is contained *inline*, in comments in the source code.
                           The source code is read directly into the tex document and typeset.

     UniDyn-doc.tex               Main document file.
     UniDyn-doc--abstract.tex     Document abstract.